 Possession, use or distribution of illicit drugs or alcohol while in class or on campus is prohibited.
-Refer to the KCC Student Handbook for the Rules on Campus Conduct:
+Refer to the KCC Student Handbook for the Rules on Campus Conduct.
+The affiliating clinical agencies have strict policies regarding substance use and abuse.
+When assigned to an agency for your clinical experiences, the student is expected to comply with the clinical agency's requirements.